bokeh/bokeh/sphinx/source/docs/user_guide/tools.rst

 locations.

 .. note::
-    To complete the selection, you have to make a double left-click or tapping Also, to make a multiple selection, you have to press the SHIFT key and to clear the selection you have to press ESC key.
+    To complete the selection, make a double left-click or tapping.
+To make a multiple selection, press the SHIFT key.
+To clear the selection, press the ESC key.

 TapSelectTool
 '''''''''''''